Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analysis framework

-Statements 1 and 2 in Lemma~\ref{lem:SQClemma} present quadratic constraints coupling $(x_k-x_\star)$ and $w_k$, while Statement 3 presents a quadratic constraint coupling $w_k$ and $e_k$.
-All these quadratic constraints can be trivially lifted into the general form \eqref{eq:SGSQCnoise}.
-Specifically, we define

-Then $j=1$, $j=2$, and $j=3$ correspond to \eqref{eq:SQC2}, \eqref{eq:SQC3}, and \eqref{eq:SQC1}, respectively.
-Therefore, we have quadratic constraints of the form \eqref{eq:SGSQCnoise} with $(X^{(j)}, \gamma^{(j)})$ defined by \eqref{eq:XjPij}.
-It is worth mentioning that our constraints \eqref{eq:SGSQCnoise} can be viewed as stochastic counterparts of the so-called biased local quadratic constraints for deterministic dynamical systems \cite{materassi09}.
-Now we are ready to present a small linear matrix inequality (LMI) whose feasible set characterizes the convergence properties of the approximate SG \eqref{eq:SGerror} with the error model \eqref{eq:def_ykhk0}.
+To analyze the convergence properties of biased SGD, we present a small linear matrix inequality (LMI) whose feasible points directly lead to convergence bounds of the biased SGD \eqref{eq:SGerror} with the error model \eqref{eq:def_ykhk0}.